jpjpjp/webex-jira-notifier/README.md

 * JIRA_URL - the URL of the jira system to monitor, ie:'https://jira.mycompany.com/jira'
 * JIRA_USER and JIRA_PW - The username and password of an account that has permission to query watchers and that can post comments on behalf of users.
 (For organizations that support it, an enhancement to this bot could be to get each user to provide an OAuth token for the comments.)

+### Recommended minimum configuration

 While not strictly required during the iterative development process the following variables are used to maintain user state in persistent storage:
 * MONGO_URI - the URI string to log into your Mongo Altas DB
 * MONGO_BOT_STORE - the name of the collection that your user info will be stored in

+It's sometimes useful to get feedback in Webex Teams about the bots health.
+It can report when it goes up/down, when new users add it to a space, or when error conditions occur.
+Set one of the following to receive these updates:
+* ADMIN_EMAIL - the email address of the Webex Teams user to notify about bot activity.
+This is generally the developer who maintains this bot

+### Special Jira Configurations

 Jira webhooks can be configured to send events for new comments.
 These are generally redundant with the issue_updated:comment_[created,updated,deleted] events.
 If you wish to process the comment event as well set the following:
 * PROCESS_COMMENT_EVENTS - when set comment events will be processed and issue_updated:comment_* events will be ignored.
 (Note that this method is generally less efficient and results in an additional API call to Jira to fetch the issue information anyhow.)